MuntasirHossain/AI-Learning-Roadmap/README.md

             + Search for a value
             + Determine tree depth
             + Find the maximum and minimum value
-            + Delete a child from a tree
+            + Delete a value from a tree
+      - Graph